vutran1710/PyrateLimiter/README.md

 ### More complex scenario
 https://www.keycdn.com/support/rate-limiting#types-of-rate-limits

-- [ ] Sometimes, we may need to apply specific rate-limiting strategies based on schedules/region or some other metrics.
+- [ ] *Sometimes, we may need to apply specific rate-limiting strategies based on schedules/region or some other metrics.
 It requires the capability to `switch` the strategies instantly without re-deploying the whole service.

+## Notes
+Todo-items marked with (*) are planned for v3 release.